magma/magma/docs/readmes/orc8r/dev_aws_stack.md

 ## Which certificates Magma use?

 Orc8r needs certificates to assure messages traveling over the internet are encrypted and secure.
 Certificates are created in pairs with a public certificate (.crt or .pem) and a private key (.key).
 The former needs to be safely stored and kept secret, while the latter can be distributed to clients.
+Please [read the certificates section on Orchestrator architecture](https://magma.github.io/magma/docs/next/orc8r/dev_security#certificates).

 <span style="color:red">
 **Attention:** All the certificates are created with validity time period, so make sure you know when your certificates expire and schedule a maintenance to update them.
 </span>

-### Certificate Authority (and rootCA)

-Depending on the application you are running, it may require your certificate to be issued by an Authority, this means the certificate is signed by a third party that is trusted by both client and server application.
-You can create your own Authority certificate (rootCA) at the price of not being trusted by some applications (like browsers).

-If you choose to self-sign your certificates, you will need to create a rootCA:

-**rootCA.key, rootCA.pem:** certs for trusted root Certificate Authority, will be used to sign other certificates.

-Follows the list of applications that need certificates in Magma:

-* **Controller Certificate (controller.key, controller.crt):**
-    * Certs for Orc8r deployment's public domain name,
-    * Needs to be signed by a Certificate Authority
-* **Admin Certificate** (**admin_operator.key.pem, admin_operator.pem):**
-    * Admin certs for the initial admin operator (e.g. whoever's deploying Orc8r) to authenticate to the Orc8r proxy
-        * are the files that NMS will use to authenticate itself with the Orchestrator API
-    * Admin certs are used to access the Swagger API in the Orc8r and it is also used by NMS to connect to the Orc8r controller.
-* **Fluentd Certificate (fluentd.key, fluentd.pem):**
-    * Certs for fluentd endpoint, allowing gateways to securely send logs (fluentd is currently outside Orc8r proxy)
-* **Certifier Certificate (certifier.key, certifier.pem):**
-    * Certs for the controller's certifier service, providing more fine-grained access to controller services
-* **Bootstrapper Key (bootstrapper.key):**
-    * Private key for controller's bootstrapper service, used in gateway bootstrapping challenges